 (__Angry___) in this moment, (__frustrated__) in this day, (__worried__) in this lifetime is the only way.
 But you have the power, I have it too.
 You have the power to make (_your dreams_) come true.
 Incorporating their individual thoughts and feelings and singing together as a group, created a safe space, validation of self-expression and supported self-empowerment.

-Women involved in YWCA Northeast Indiana programs came together with the PFW music therapy program to write the following song.
-Listen to them perform "Recovery Arisin'" in the video below.
+Women involved in YWCA Northeast Indiana programs came together with the PFW music therapy program to write a song called "Recovery Arisin'"